dotnet/docs/docs/core/extensions/workers.md

 The preceding *Dockerfile* steps include:

-- Setting the base image from `mcr.microsoft.com/dotnet/runtime:6.0` as the alias `base`.
+- Setting the base image from `mcr.microsoft.com/dotnet/runtime:5.0` as the alias `base`.
 - Changing the working directory to */app*.
-- Setting the `build` alias from the `mcr.microsoft.com/dotnet/sdk:6.0` image.
+- Setting the `build` alias from the `mcr.microsoft.com/dotnet/sdk:5.0` image.
 - Changing the working directory to */src*.
 - Copying the contents and publishing the .NET app:
   - The app is published using the [`dotnet publish`](../tools/dotnet-publish.md) command.
-- Relayering the .NET SDK image from `mcr.microsoft.com/dotnet/runtime:6.0` (the `base` alias).
+- Relayering the .NET SDK image from `mcr.microsoft.com/dotnet/runtime:5.0` (the `base` alias).
 - Copying the published build output from the */publish*.
 - Defining the entry point, which delegates to [`dotnet App.BackgroundService.dll`](../tools/dotnet.md).

 > [!TIP]
 > The MCR in `mcr.microsoft.com` stands for "Microsoft Container Registry", and is Microsoft's syndicated container catalog from the official Docker hub.
-For more information, see [Microsoft syndicates container catalog](https://azure.microsoft.com/blog/microsoft-syndicates-container-catalog/).
+The [Microsoft syndicates container catalog](https://azure.microsoft.com/blog/microsoft-syndicates-container-catalog) article contains additional details.

-For more information, see [Tutorial: Containerize a .NET app](../docker/build-container.md).
+For more information on Docker with .NET, see [Tutorial: Containerize a .NET app](../docker/build-container.md).

 ## Hosted Service extensibility

 The <xref:Microsoft.Extensions.Hosting.IHostedService> interface defines two methods, <xref:Microsoft.Extensions.Hosting.IHostedService.StartAsync(System.Threading.CancellationToken)?displayProperty=nameWithType> and <xref:Microsoft.Extensions.Hosting.IHostedService.StopAsync(System.Threading.CancellationToken)?displayProperty=nameWithType>.
-These serve as lifecycle methods triggering start and stop respectively.
+These serve as lifecycle methods - they're called during host start and stop events respectively.
 The interface also serves as a generic-type parameter constraint on the <xref:Microsoft.Extensions.DependencyInjection.ServiceCollectionHostedServiceExtensions.AddHostedService%60%601(Microsoft.Extensions.DependencyInjection.IServiceCollection)> extension method, meaning only implementations are permitted.
 You're free to use the provided <xref:Microsoft.Extensions.Hosting.BackgroundService> with a subclass, or implement your own entirely.

 ## See also